 WHAT TO EXPECT AT VOLCAN ACATENANGO

 As I mentioned earlier, the Acatenango hike was the highlight of my backpacking in Guatemala trip and unlike any other adventure I have been on.
-Camping on the side of a volcano, overlooking another volcano that frequently erupts is something you don’t get to experience every day!

-Witnessing a volcano spewing lava, rocks and smoke from its vent is a very unique experience that I am sure you will never forget.
+Witnessing a volcano spewing lava, rocks, and smoke from its vent is a very unique experience that I am sure you will never forget.
 So pack your bags and get ready to hike Acatenango!

 Full Blog Post → Acatenango Volcano Hike